ArmandAgopian/advent-of-code/README.md

 # advent-of-code
 Collection of all Advent of Code solutions

-Run `input_loader.py YYYY DD` in terminal to put the `input.txt` file in YYYY/DD folder
+Run `python input_loader.py YYYY DD` in terminal to put the `input.txt` file in YYYY/DD folder

 Make sure your session key is in `.env`